Variational Quantum State Eigensolver: Discussion

-Quantum-inspired classical algorithms~\cite{tang2019quantum} for PCA can also perform well in practice, provided that the matrix has a very large dimension, low rank, and low condition number~\cite{arrazola2019quantum}.
-However, VQSE does not have such limitations, except the fact that VQSE yields results with high accuracy for low-rank states.
-Moreover, VQSE is expected to be useful not only for PCA but also for quantum applications such as entanglement spectroscopy and error mitigation on NISQ devices.
+Quantum-inspired classical algorithms~\cite{tang2019quantum} for PCA can perform well in practice, provided that the matrix has a very large dimension, low rank, and low condition number~\cite{arrazola2019quantum}.
+We note that VQSE does not have such limitations, except the fact that VQSE yields results with high accuracy for low-rank states.
+Here is is also paramount to recall that recent results have show that an exponential advantage is still possible for PCA~\cite{cotler2021revisiting,huang2021quantumadvantage}, even for near-term algorithms, as the quantum-inspired classical algorithms are artificially given too much power via access to quantum state amplitudes.
+Thus, in view of these recent result, VQSE can be useful in the quest for achieving a quantum speedup with quantum PCA, particularly for analysis of quantum data.
+For the case of classical data, the success of VQSE for PCA relies on the efficiency of preparing a quantum state corresponding to the covariance matrix of the classical data~\cite{aaronson2015read}.
+In addition, VQSE has applications not only for PCA but also for other tasks such as entanglement spectroscopy and error mitigation on NISQ devices.
+For error mitigation, we leave for future work combining our approach with other error mitigation techniques such as Virtual Distillation~\cite{koczor2020exponential,huggins2020virtual}, which also seeks to re-purify noisy quantum states.